LifeWorks breaks cycles of instability by providing the support and services youth experiencing homelessness need to thrive.

 Youth experiencing homelessness don't necessarily have access to adequate sanitation practices.

-Help us end youth homelessness by the end of 2020
+Help us end youth homelessness in Austin.

 Reaching our goal of $4.9 Million will eliminate youth homelessness in Austin and prevent it for years to come.